Do I Need Help?

 Where are you in the process of change?

 "Why can’t I just stop drinking?"
 Some people who are not alcoholic cannot understand why people can just use their own “willpower” to stop drinking.
 But alcoholism has little to do with willpower.
-The unrelenting “craving”, or uncontrollable need, for alcohol supercedes their ability to stop.
+The unrelenting “craving”, or uncontrollable need, for alcohol exceeds their ability to stop.
 This need is usually as powerful as our need for food and water.
+Alcohol hijacks our brain, but with some meaningful work, we can unlearn behaviors that have kept us hostage!

 "I think I need to talk with someone."
 There are many resources, and very kind people available to assist you in moving through this process.
 You are not alone.
 Reach for the telephone.
 It’s OK…...it’s what we do when we feel like this.